Astrophysical Observations of a Dark Matter-Baryon Fifth Force

-The goal of this paper is to consider the astrophysical observables of such a DM-baryon fifth force, focusing on a few simple tests that constrain such an interaction.
+The goal of this paper is to consider the astrophysical observables of such a DM-baryon fifth force~\footnote{A recent work on long-range DM-baryon fifth force with a different set-up can be found in~\cite{Kim_2021}.}, focusing on a few simple tests that constrain such an interaction.
 Focusing on astrophysical tests implies that we are interested in force ranges $20 \km \ll \lambda \ll \kpc$, corresponding to (ultralight) mediator masses $10^{-11} \eV \gg m_\phi \gg 10^{-26} \eV$.\footnote{Above the $\kpc$ scale, torsion balance tests of differential accelerations toward the galactic center limit the baryon-DM force to be weaker than gravity.
 The lower limit is set by neutron star diameters.} Firstly, one must consider the constraints separately on $g_n$ and $g_X$, which are dominated by the MICROSOPE mission's weak equivalence principle (WEP) test~\cite{Berge:2017ovy,Fayet:2018cjy} and DM self-interactions \cite{Spergel:1999mh,Kahlhoefer:2013dca,Coskuner:2018are}, respectively.
 Combining these constraints allows one to derive a bound on $\tilde \alpha$, shown in Fig.~\ref{fig: money} as ``bullet cluster + WEP'' for two different astrophysical force ranges.
 Note, importantly, that this combination of bounds will lift quickly for a DM sub-component, only weakly constrained by observations of DM halos.